ijlee2/embroider-css-modules/docs/written-guides/set-up-css-modules-v2-addons.md

     - [Can I use the file extension \*.module.css?](#can-i-use-the-file-extension-modulecss)
     - [Write tests](#write-tests)

+> [!TIP]
-> [!NOTE]
+>
 > If you get lost, you can check how [`my-v2-addon`](../my-v2-addon) is set up.

 ## Install dependencies

-A "standard" v2 addon, created with [`@embroider/addon-blueprint`](https://github.com/embroider-build/addon-blueprint) or migrated to with [`ember-codemod-v1-to-v2`](https://github.com/ijlee2/ember-codemod-v1-to-v2/), will have these dependencies already.
+A "standard" v2 addon, created with [`@ember/addon-blueprint`](https://github.com/ember-cli/ember-addon-blueprint) or migrated to with [`ember-codemod-v1-to-v2`](https://github.com/ijlee2/ember-codemod-v1-to-v2/), are built with Rollup.

-- `rollup`
-- `@rollup/plugin-babel`

-For PostCSS, here is what you likely need at minimum.
+For CSS modules, you'll want to install these dependencies.

 - `postcss`
 - `rollup-plugin-postcss`